martin-magni/Hotel-Management-System/README.md

 Clone the Repository: git clone https://github.com/martin-magni/Hotel-Management-System.git Open Project: Launch Visual Studio 2022 and open the .sln file.
 Create and store all the .txt supporting files.
-Update the connection string in the App.config file to match your local server.
+**Note: If these files are missing, some modules may fail to open.
+You should create empty versions of these: credentials.txt (Stores login info) reservations.txt (Stores booking data) rooms.txt (Stores room inventory) bills.txt (Stores generated invoices) guests.txt (Stores guest profiles) staff.txt (Stores employee records) roomAvailability.txt (Crucial for the checkRoomAvailability function)** Update the connection string in the App.config file to match your local server.
 Build & Run: Press F5 or click the Start button in Visual Studio.